tardellirs/SECCHI-COR2-Catalog/README.md

 # Create a CME Catalog for the NASA's Stereo Ahead COR2 satellite.
-See details on the presentation COR2 Catalog.ppt
+See details in the file COR2 Catalog.ppt